tru-ID/sim-card-auth-ios/Tutorial README.md

 * Type `TruIdService-Info` as the file name
 * Click Create

  You should see this file created in the `util` group.
-Now, you will add two keys to this `plist` file; one for the development endpoints and one for the production endpoints.
+Now, let's add two keys to this `plist` file; one for the development endpoints and one for the production endpoints.
 The values should be String type.

  ```
  development_server_base_url
  production_server_base_url
  ```

  ![Plist](tutorial-images/plist.png)

  You must ensure to assign the correct value to the `development_server_base_url` in order to complete this tutorial and successfully run the app on your device.
 This value is the one you are provided from the Terminal when you set-up and ran your development server at the begining of this tutorial.
 For production set-up, you should implement your own backend and add this URL here in the `production_server_base_url`.